 COPYRIGHT NOTICE

-Copyright © by Barnabas D. Johnson
+Copyright © Barnabas D. Johnson

-If you think a Jurlandia writing has merit or requires criticism, etc., then include a link to it and let your reader peruse or study it; most of us are getting quite skilled at surfing the web and drawing our own conclusions regarding what we find; let's encourage further development of these skills.
-Several writers have used Jurlandia materials in support of propositions that those materials do not necessarily or even arguably support.
+Several writers have used Jurlandia materials in support of propositions that those materials do not necessarily or even remotely support.
 That is fine, so long as those writers provide the hotlink that will enable their readers to consult the original and let it speak for itself.
-Inserting relevant hotlinks is easy, courteous, and ... (in a nutshell) facilitative of what Jurlandia seeks to uphold: Serious discussion, over time, of complex issues.
+Inserting relevant hotlinks is easy, courteous, and … (in a nutshell) facilitative of what Jurlandia seeks to uphold: Serious discussion, over time, of complex issues.

-Some Jurlandia writings indicate both the date of original composition and the date of most recent revision.
-Most such revisions merely reflect changes to facilitate publication on this website, including the addition of hotlinks.
-Over 95% of the Constitution of Jurlandia (as currently appearing) was produced in 1991; we have hardly started the process of adding hotlinks to explanatory materials, etc.; and we have not yet tackled the awesome task of proposing a "federal alternative" to the "unitary model" this text currently constitutes.
-Using that document, as well as alternative approaches, to anchor an internet-mediated "encyclopedia of constitutional democracy" is ... well, a long-term goal, not a present reality.
+I have not yet tackled the daunting task of proposing a “federal alternative” to the “unitary model” this text currently constitutes.
+Using that document, as well as alternative approaches, to anchor an internet-mediated “encyclopedia of constitutional democracy” is … well, a long-term goal, not a present reality.
 Realizing this goal will depend partly upon internet-mediated tools that are still in the development stage.
-We aim our arrow where the target will be when our arrow gets there.
-That, as the Jurlandia writings seek to elucidate, is the best approach.

-Finally, many passages in the Constitution of Jurlandia are "lifted" from other works, including constitutions, international conventions, and proposals by official or unofficial groups of scholars, etc. Obviously, nobody can claim copyrights to such documents.
+Finally, several passages in the Constitution of Jurlandia are “lifted” from other works, including constitutions, international conventions, and proposals by official or unofficial groups of scholars, etc. Obviously, nobody can claim copyrights to such documents.
 Paragraph 1, Article 3, of the Fifth Chapter provides a good example of such a composition:

-All persons shall have the right to freedom of thought, conscience, and belief; to freedom of speech and of the press, including broadcast media; and to the free exercise of religion.
-These freedoms shall include the freedom to change one's thoughts, beliefs, or religion either alone or in community with others and to manifest one's thoughts, beliefs, or religion in teaching, practice, observance, and worship.
+All persons shall have the right to freedom of inquiry, thought, conscience, and belief; to freedom of speech and of the press, including broadcast media; and to the free exercise of religion.
+These freedoms shall include the freedom to change one’s thoughts, beliefs, or religion — either alone or in community with others — and to manifest one’s thoughts, beliefs, or religion in teaching, practice, observance, and worship.
 All persons shall also have the right to peaceful assembly and association with others, whether or not within the context of any formal organization such as a political party, trade union, professional association, or corporation; such an organization may, however, be subject to reasonable licensing and similar restrictions pursuant to legislation governing the rights, privileges, and responsibilities of these organizations; the people hereby instruct that their natural and inalienable right of association shall not be confused with legislatively-created privileges of specific kinds of organizations, including but not restricted to those here named.

 ______________________

 Good writing requires consistent use of the final serial comma.
-Some assert that this comma should only be used where it is essential to avoid confusion — as where someone undertakes (confusingly) to "thank my parents, Joan Sutherland and God."
-But that rule itself invites confusion — or at least requires the brain to process a sentence "both ways" before deciding whether there is a confusion that needs to be resolved — and this gets in the way of the brain's already-formidable task: processing as-clear-as-possible sentences regarding unavoidably-complex matters.
-If, in speaking, we would provide a "brain-pause" that makes it clear we are thanking our parents, Joan Sutherland, and God, then that brain-pause should be "cued" when one is writing this thought.
-Thus, for my overnight camping trip I packed supplies that included bacon, brandy, coffee, eggs, juice, milk, and sugar.
-Next morning I enjoyed a breakfast of juice, eggs and bacon, and coffee with milk, sugar, and a tad of brandy.
+Some assert that this comma should only be used where it is essential to avoid confusion as where someone undertakes (confusingly) to “thank my parents, Joan Sutherland and God.”
+But that rule itself invites confusion or at least requires the brain to process a sentence “both ways” before deciding whether there is a confusion that needs to be resolved — and this gets in the way of the brain’s already-formidable task: processing as-clear-as-possible sentences regarding unavoidably-complex matters.
+If, in speaking, we would provide a “brain-pause” that makes it clear we are thanking our parents, Joan Sutherland, and God, then that brain-pause should be “cued” when one is writing this thought.
+Thus, for my overnight camping trip I packed supplies that included (in alphabetic order) bacon, brandy, coffee, eggs, juice, milk, and sugar.
+Next morning I enjoyed a breakfast of (in gustatory order) juice, eggs and bacon, and coffee with milk, sugar, and a tad of brandy.

 While on the subject of punctuation, let me also note that hyphens and dashes should be distinct.
 Hyphens draw words together, and should not have spaces on either side, except when linking concepts like computer- or internet-mediated phenomena.
-Unlike hyphens, dashes — specifically, "M-dashes" — separate words or strings of words, and should have spaces on either side.
-Such spaces are especially necessary because, when writings travel from one computer- or internet-mediated platform to another, the M-dash often gets "converted" (debased?) into a hyphen-length "dash" (but it is still a dash); those spaces on either side usually survive such travel.
+Unlike hyphens, dashes specifically, “M-dashes” separate words or strings of words, and should have spaces on either side.
+Such spaces are especially necessary because, when writings travel from one computer- or internet-mediated platform to another, the M-dash often gets “converted” (debased?) into a hyphen-length “dash” (but it is still a dash); those spaces on either side usually survive such travel.
 If so, not all is lost; significant information is retained; those spaces can make all the difference.

 Generally, M-dashes (the width of an "M") set off text that is not parenthetical; for parenthetical text we have parentheses.
 Dashes should not be used where parentheses should be used.
 Dashes serve to induce brain-pauses of a more complex kind than those induced by commas, and are aimed not only at separating elements but also at highlighting or emphasizing an element ... although, hmmm, especially-thoughtful brain-pauses are often best induced by three dots, called ellipses.
 N-dashes (the width of an "N") do not travel well from one computer- or internet-mediated platform to another; whether they will survive currently-evolving communications protocols is unclear.
 This is a good example of ways in which our tools "make us" as much as we make them; they and we coevolve; grammar, punctuation, vocabularies, and our capacities to use them well, are co-creative.
 Hotlinking has changed writing.
 Good writers have always been "composers"; now, all writing must attend to enhancing the power of co-creative composition.
 The dew is fresh upon the leaf of hyper-textual metalogues.